Nick Hayhurst

 Before joining Hayhurst and Co, Claire worked in studios in Rome, Milan and London on a range of projects, ranging from temporary installations to sensitive historic restorations, large-scale master-planning and public realm projects.

 Claire joined Hayhurst and Co in 2015 and has worked on a range of residential and education projects and delivered a number of complex projects from initial design to completion, driving design development and managing design co-ordination, through to hands-on involvement and delivery on site.
 Completed projects have included schools, learning centres and homes, working with listed buildings, extensions, refurbishments and new-builds.
+Claire was named RIBA Project Architect of the Year for delivery of Green House, winner of RIBA House of the Year in 2023.

 Laura Mohirta